Journalist Visas - J Visas

 7. If you used to have a Chinese passport, and now have a foreign passport,

-and if it is the first time you are applying for a visa, you need to send the original Chinese passport plus a photocopy of the data page of the passport.
-If you have had previous Chinese visas but they are in an old passport, you need to send us the original Chinese passport and a photocopy of the data page, the photo page, and of the previous Chinese Visas.
+and if it is the first time you are applying for a visa, you need to send an original / copy of the Chinese passport plus a photocopy of the data page of the passport.
+If you have had previous Chinese visas but they are in an old passport, you need to send us an original / copy of the Chinese passport and a photocopy of the data page, the photo page, and of the previous Chinese Visas.

 8. An official letter issued by the media organization for which the journalist works

 9. You must contact the press section of the Chinese Embassy, or the relevant press authorities in China in advance and complete the required approval formalities.

 Remember: when you submit your application online to the Chinese Visa Centre, DON'T book an appointment for fingerprints - just use our daily fingerprinting / submission slots!

 Not using CVD to get your Chinese visa could be an expensive time consuming mistake.
 Here's what you need to be careful if you DIY without CVD: